 You are not seriously injured, because you took so long to go see the doctor.

 According to insurance adjusters, all injuries must be felt immediately after the accident and all victims must go see a doctor as soon as possible.
-But this isn’t true.
+Just looking at the most common injuries after a car accident will tell you this isn’t true.
 Some injuries don’t cause significant pain until days or even a couple weeks later.
 Sometimes, victims don’t go see a doctor right away for any number of reasons.
 Hey, you still have a life to live.

 Insurance adjusters will seize on any delay in seeking medical treatment.
 So while it is helpful to go seek treatment right away, there is nothing wrong with your case if you saw a doctor only days or a couple weeks later.

 Nobody could have been injured in such a minor accident.

 Insurance adjusters will never admit that minor accidents can cause any type of injury.
 If the collision caused less than a $1,000 in property damage to each vehicle, you can bet that the insurance company will take the position that there is no way you were injured, and deny your claim.
 They will even say that the forces exerted are less than what our bodies go through every day.
 In the above example they are medical experts.
 In this situation all of a sudden they have become biomechanical experts.
 It’s amazing.

 You are partially or completely at fault for this motor vehicle accident.

 It is common for drivers who cause accidents to blame the other person.
 It’s naturally.
 Nobody wants to admit fault, it’s just human behavior.
 Sometimes the insurance company has nothing to go on except their insured’s statement.
 So they’ll accept their version of the story and begin an investigation.
 Witness statements, damage to the vehicles and other evidence will help determine who’s at fault.

 You received too much medical treatment for your injuries.